leanprover/logic_and_proof_lean3/sets.rst

 ----

 Perhaps the biggest difference between informal proofs and formal proofs is the level of detail.
-Informal proofs will often skip over details that are taken to be "straightforward" or "obvious," devoting more effort to spelling out inferences that are novel of unexpected.
+Informal proofs will often skip over details that are taken to be "straightforward" or "obvious," devoting more effort to spelling out inferences that are novel or unexpected.

 Writing a good proof is like writing a good essay.
 To convince your readers that the conclusion is correct, you have to get them to understand the argument, without overwhelming them with unnecessary details.
 It helps to have a specific audience in mind.
 Try speaking the argument aloud to friends, roommates, and family members; if their eyes glaze over, it is unreasonable to expect anonymous readers to do better.